pingcap/docs/glossary.md

 ### RPC

 Remote Procedure Call (RPC) is a way for software components to communicate.
-In a TiDB cluster gRPC standard is used for communication between TiKV and TiDB.
+In a TiDB cluster gRPC standard is used for communication between different components such as TiDB, TiKV and TiFlash.

 ### RU